57972887/LaboratoryExerciseWR/README.md

 In order to maintain the continuity of the laboratory exercise, it is advisable to follow the individual steps.
 However, this requirement is for guidance only.
 There are several tasks in each step, and you should answer all the questions or do all the subtasks that are part of these tasks to complete them.
 If you find some task difficult or unsolvable, you can look at the correct answer sheet that will be present with each task.

+Correct answers can be found on the following [link][corra].

 ### 3. Assignment